-Rocker switches that are located on the side of the controller are used for selecting various options available with the R7495B.
+Rocker switches that are located on the side of the controller are used for selecting various options available with the R7495D.
 These programming options are listed below and must be set prior to system operation.
 Refer to the "Programming the Controller" section of this manual for detailed instructions.

-- 1. Number of detectors connected to the controller (up to eight) - 2.
+- 1. Number of detectors connected to the controller (one or two). - 2.
 Gate Length, Consecutive Gate Selection, Count Selection (system sensitivity and time delay). - 3.
-Detector Grouping/Voting Logic - 4.
+Fire zone grouping. - 4.
 Latching/non-latching outputs.